-• Rural Neighborhoods
+Rural Neighborhoods

-As an alternative to traditional RE-2 zoning, the Rural Neighborhood Cluster zone was created wherein the residences are clustered on 15% to 30% of the site around a central neighborhood open space.
-The other 70% to 85% is left as open land.
+As an alternative to traditional RE-2 zoning, the Rural Neighborhood Cluster zone was created wherein the residences are clustered on 15 percent to 30 percent of the site around a central neighborhood open space.
+The other 70 percent to 85 percent is left as open land.
 Small clusters of residences oriented around a central neighborhood open space are surrounded by a much larger open space.
 The residences behind the CVS on Ashton Knolls Lane and south of the Plan area on Hidden Garden Lane are good examples of clustering homes and preserving open space.